 2.2 Compliance with Laws.
 Each party will comply with all laws, rules and regulations applicable to it and binding on it in the performance of this DPA, including all Data Protection Legislation.

 2.3 Processing Instructions.
 Conversocial will process Customer Data in accordance with the Agreement; and with the Customer’s reasonable written instructions, where such instructions are consistent with the terms of the Agreement.
 The duration of the Processing, the nature and purpose of the Processing, the types of Personal Data and categories of Data Subjects processed under this DPA are described in Exhibit A to this DPA.
 Conversocial will immediately inform Customer if, in Conversocial’s opinion, its instructions infringe Data Protection Legislation (including the GDPR).
+Conversocial shall not Sell Personal Data or retain, use or disclose Personal Data for any purpose other than for providing services under the Agreement.

 The Standard Contractual Clauses will apply to all processing of Personal Data by Conversocial where the Personal Data is transferred from the European Economic Area (EEA) to outside the EEA, either directly or via onward transfer, to any country or recipient not recognized by the European Commission as providing an adequate level of protection for personal data (as described in the Data Protection Legislation), and not covered by a suitable framework recognized by the relevant authorities or courts as providing an adequate level of protection for personal data.